DanKRT-Star/blog-preview-card-main/README.md

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
+- psuedo Hover

 ### What I learned

 While working on this project, I practiced using local fonts with @font-face, used Flexbox for layout alignment, and applied hover states for interactive elements.
 I also learned how to use CSS variables to manage colors and style guides more efficiently.

 Example of using @font-face: